-Individuals should have control over how their personal information is used.
-With a better understanding of their own health and care information, individuals can be empowered to contribute to, or self-manage their care and services can be delivered in a way that encourages personal decision making.
+Individuals should be better informed about how their personal information is used.
+With a better understanding of their own health and care information, individuals can be empowered to contribute to, or self-manage their care.
+In this way services can be delivered in a way that encourages personal decision making.